nuxeo/doc.nuxeo.com-content/src/userdoc/editing-content/working-with-webdav.md

 The plugin comes with a default configuration which supports only a few clients.
 On Linux, it supports:

-*   cadaver, which enables you to browse the content of the Nuxeo application in command line like you would do with a FTP server;
+*   cadaver, which enables you to browse the content of the Nuxeo application in command line like you would do with a FTP server
-*   davfs, which enables your to mount the Nuxeo Platform and see it as a file system directory.
+*   davfs, which enables your to mount the Nuxeo Platform and see it as a file system directory

 It is possible to [configure the application to work with other WebDAV clients]({{page space='nxdoc' page='webdav'}}).